 I knew that worming my way into the game’s culture, battling other players and getting competitive would be harder for me, even though I loved the gameplay, the stages, the single-player mode.

-Hey look a personal problem.
+Unfortunate.
 Don’t like it; leave.

 In my interview with Okubo, I felt that I’d been presented with a golden opportunity to hear the response to a question I’d had for 12 years, a question about why a game I’ve loved still feels so off-putting to play.

-And no, unlikely progressive reader, I’m not talking about females/LGBT/minority characters being playable in fucking games.
+And no, unlikely Progressive reader, I’m not talking about females/LGBT/minority characters being playable in games.
 Embrace the horror that not only do you make minorities sick, but we happen to be smart enough to know the difference between genuine diversity… and yet another afro-puff jive-talking black woman headlining a trailer about killing nazis.
 Cringe.

 See that character above?
 That’s Isabella fucking Valentine, also known as Ivy, stable character and icon of the SoulCalibur fighting game series.
 Her attire and fighting style is themed on a dominatrix, expressed in her primary attire and sword that becomes a whip.
 Why?
 Because it’s badass.
 Because it’s sexy.
 Because it’s interesting.
 Because she’s Isabella fucking Valentine and this is SoulCalibur.